- Home

 Developmental Disabilities Program

-The Island County Developmental Disabilities program coordinates, funds, and manages local services for children from birth to age 3 and adults 19 and older who have developmental disabilities.
+The Island County Developmental Disabilities program coordinates, funds, and manages local services for children from the ages of birth to 3 and adults 19 and older who have developmental disabilities.
 We work actively with families, schools, the business community, and local, state, and federal governments to facilitate full contribution for all citizens who experience developmental disabilities.

-If you are interested in being a qualified provider of Individual Employment, Community Inclusion, or Child Development Services to discuss provider qualifications, contract, and for a Request for Proposal packet.
-We have an open and continuous enrollment policy.
-Completed packets will be reviewed upon completion please contact Mike Etzell.
+If you are interested in being a qualified provider of individual employment, or in community inclusion, Child Development Services, discussing provider qualifications, contracting, or a Request for Proposal packet, Human Services has an open and continuous enrollment policy.
+Completed packets will be reviewed upon completion.
+Contact Mike Etzell.

 Parent to Parent

 If you are seeking support and resources, contact Island County Parent to Parent Information and Education Coordinator Tiffany Wheeler-Thompson.
-Wheeler-Thompson can guide you to community resources, provide support in a variety of different ways, and help with navigating systems and connections with other families with special needs during all ages and stages.
+In a nutshell, Parent to Parent offers support, connections to resources, system navigation, monthly newsletters, social & recreational events and opportunities such as training for families of children and adults with special needs, delays, disabilities and/or complex medical needs.
 For more information, visit the Island County Parent to Parent page on Facebook.

 Upcoming Events

-For full list of events, trainings, information and resource guides, check Island County Parent to Parent website
+For a complete list of events, training, information and resource guides, check the Island County Parent to Parent website.

 - Island County Parent to Parent